From Robert Louis Stevenson’s Dr. Jekyll and Mr. Hyde:

 The reference is to Cain’s reply to God when asked about his brother Abel – “Am I my brother’s keeper?”
 (Genesis 4:9).

-I’ve used this line at work when people ask about the progression of someone else’s project or their absence in a meeting.
-Like most of my answers it kills further questioning.
+I’ve said this at work when people ask about the progression of someone else’s project or their absence in a meeting.
+Like most of my answers it confuses more than responds.